griffin-school/intro-to-web-dev/sql_exercises.md

 - Create a new Comment associated to the Post
 - Are any of your Posts missing a user?
 - Are any of your Channels missing a description?
+- How many Channels, Posts, and Comments are in your Database?
 - Update the description of your new Channel
 - Write a query that returns all of the data in your database for Channels, Posts, and Comments using Joins